Bulging Disc - What You Need to Know

 The normal healing time for tears in the annulus is about six weeks, however in some cases it can be longer.
 It’s important to remember that while the torn fibres are healing the disc remains weak and vulnerable to re-injury.
 Unfortunately the disc will never heal to its original strength and there will always be some degree of disc weakness after a disc is damaged.

-Clinically we have found over many years that the best treatment for a bulging disc is a combination of the following:
+Clinically over 35 years of practice we have found that we have got the best results with bulging discs using a combination of the following:

 - specific low force techniques which improve spinal function